panglesd/slipshow/docs/tutorial.rst

 		  slip.delay = 1;
 		</script>

 However, one should be very careful when making javascript changes.
-Indeed, slip cannot automatically (yet) revert your scripts.
-You should revert your changes at step 0:
+Indeed, slip cannot automatically (yet) revert your scripts, and if you go back in the presentation you should make sure they are reverted at step 0.
+For instance, in our case:

 .. code-block:: html